 You may wish to see the fine monuments to Giovanni Andrea Giuseppe Muti and his wife Maria Colomba Vincentini in the church of S. Marcello (or a Bussi coat of arms in my Hall of Fame page).

 Other branches of the Muti family had palaces in Piazza SS.
 Apostoli and Piazza della Pilotta.
+Lorenzo Bussi, Bishop of Carpentras, decorated the apse of the Cathedral of the town in a very Roman fashion.

 (left) Fašade of Palazzo Fani in Piazza d'Aracoeli; (right) side street portal